 - LCD screen that displays speed can be hard to read when it’s vibrating

-We haven’t tested the Renpho massage gun as intensely as we’ve tested the others, but it’s definitely a solid pick for athletic or fit folks who want a cheap massager that checks all of the baseline boxes.
+We haven’t tested the Renpho massage gun as intensely as the others, but it’s definitely a solid pick for athletic or fit folks who want a cheap massager that checks all baseline boxes.
 It has many of the same features as the massage guns above, including five speeds up to 3200 reps per minute and a convenient battery primed for recharging.
-It’s super lightweight and the brushless motor can run at noise levels as quiet as 45 decibels.
+It’s super lightweight, and the brushless motor can run at noise levels as quiet as 45 decibels.